dreamcatcher-tech/network/Inbox/2024-08-19 1611 what does the controller do.md

 Controller runs as a drone, and assembles the list of files, then calls the file runner on each one.

-This could be a pure isolate, since it would be called
+This could be a pure isolate, since it would just need to assemble the list of files to run, and then in a separate branch, call the file runner agent on each one.